 You’ve received the funding, hired a great management team, built out a solid product, etc. Now what?
 Here at PAN (@pancomm), we’ve developed a four-step guide that can walk entrepreneurs and startup executive teams through the necessary steps to make the “smart” decision when thinking about PR opportunities.

-Earlier this month, we highlighted Step 1 for startups– a self-assessment process that founders and executive teams should consider before investing in a public relations agency.
+Step 1: a self-assessment process that founders and executive teams should consider before investing in a public relations agency.
 Questions we explored included: Are you ready to collaborate?
 Will you be prepared to capitalize on the partnership?
 Can you financially commit to paying an agency to help your company?
 If you answered yes – then you should proceed down the pathway to PR support.

 Take a read– and let’s have a conversation (@markcnardone) on the industry and the right formula for your company’s current growth phase.
 Your brand is your biggest asset.
 Presenting your brand as vibrant, growing and innovative is important to your company’s success.
 When done right, a PR program can be invaluable and fuel conversion in any pipeline.